 External switches or contact closures can be connected to the Model 204's remote control inputs to allow activation of the main and talkback button functions.
 A low-voltage/low-current DC output can also be implemented providing a Main Out Tally function.
 The STcontroller software application is used to configure the wide range of Model 204 operating parameters.
 This allows the unit's performance to be optimized to meet the needs of specific applications.

 The user is presented with two pushbutton switches and three push-in/push-out rotary level potentiometers.
 This makes it easy to control the status of the main and talkback outputs as well as adjusting the signals that are sent to the headphone channels.

 The Model 204 connects to a local area network (LAN) by way of a standard 100 Mb/s twisted-pair Ethernet interface.
 The physical 100BASE-TX interconnection is made by way of a Neutrik® etherCON RJ45 connector.
 While compatible with standard RJ45 plugs, etherCON allows a ruggedized and locking interconnection for harsh or high-reliability environments.

 The Model 204's operating power is provided by way of the Ethernet interface using the 802.3af Power-over-Ethernet (PoE) standard.
 This allows fast and efficient interconnection with the associated data network.
 To support PoE power management, the Model 204's PoE interface enumerates (reports) to the power sourcing equipment (PSE) that it's a class 2 (low power) device.
-If a PoE-enabled Ethernet port can't be provided by the associated Ethernet switch a low-cost PoE midspan power injector can be utilized.

 The Model 204 is compatible with the AES67 interoperability standard.
 In this mode the two transmitter (output) channels will function in multicast; unicast is not supported.
 In addition, the unit is compatible with the Dante Domain Manager™ (DDM) software application.